kercre123/victor/tools/sdk/docs/source/tutorial-beginner.rst

   import cozmo

-  '''Simplest "Hello World" Cozmo example program'''
+  '''Simplest "Hello World" Cozmo example program
+  '''

   def run(coz_conn):
     coz = coz_conn.wait_for_robot()
     coz.say_text("Hello World").wait_for_completed()

   if __name__ == '__main__':
     cozmo.setup_basic_logging()
     cozmo.connect(run)

+..

 The breakdown of each module in the program is as follows:

 1. ``import cozmo`` allows your program to access the information contained within the ``cozmo`` module.
 2. Text sandwiched between three ' marks is a comment.
 Comments are placed inside code to give information to the user.
-3. The next two lines tell Cozmo to connect to the system, and to wait until that connection happens before performing any other actions.
+3. The first line of the run function tells Cozmo to connect to the system, and to wait until that connection happens before performing any other actions.
 4. ``coz.say_text("Hello World").wait_for_completed`` is the main module of the program.

   1. ``coz.say_text`` initializes Cozmo's speech engine.